-In the Preliminary Course, you will study: Techniques and styles of digital media production including filmmaking Experimental methods of producing and presenting photographic digital media works In the HSC Course, you will study: Photographic and digital media artists Techniques and styles of digital media production Development of a portfolio for post school study How is this subject assessed in school?
-In the Preliminary Course, your assessments will typically include: In the HSC Course, your assessments will typically include: Photographic PortfolioFilmmaking submission Photographic Portfolio submission Written research Moving image submission Photo journal
+- Techniques and styles of digital media production including filmmaking - Experimental methods of producing and presenting photographic digital media works

+- Photographic and digital media artists - Techniques and styles of digital media production - Development of a portfolio for post school study

+- · Photographic Portfolio - Filmmaking submission

+- Photographic Portfolio submission

+- Written research

+- Moving image submission

+- Photo journal

-Not applicable.
+• Not applicable.
 There is no HSC for this subject.

-What have past students found challenging about this subject?
-You might love this subject if Independence in the course If you photography, digital media projects, film and video production and contemporary digital developments If you have creative and artistic ideas If you love using your hands and making physical and digital media You are creating a portfolio for entrance to a creative course at university/TAFE You enjoy creating a self published magazine/book full of students' work.
+• Independence in the course

+- If you photography, digital media projects, film and video production and contemporary digital developments - If you have creative and artistic ideas - If you love using your hands and making physical and digital media - You are creating a portfolio for entrance to a creative course at university/TAFE - You enjoy creating a self published magazine/book full of students' work.